KRNL-Labs/salesforce-krnl/salesforce-krnl/README.md

 - `/api/access` – synchronous access logging that returns a ready-to-use viewer URL.
 - `/api/access/init` – **session-first** access logging; starts a KRNL workflow and returns a `sessionId` + `viewerSessionUrl`.
 - `/api/access/session/:sessionId` – Salesforce-authenticated session status (used by Apex to sync access logs).
-- `/api/access/public-session/:sessionId` – public session status (used by the secure viewer tab for polling).
+- `/api/access/stream/:sessionId` – **SSE endpoint** used by the new React/Vite secure viewer tab for real-time workflow status.
 - `/api/access/token` – returns a signed viewer token once a session has completed on-chain.
-- `/api/view` – secure PDF/asset viewer used by the KRNL HTML viewer.
+- `/api/view` – secure PDF/asset viewer used by the secure viewer (token-gated).
 - `/api/compliance` and `/api/documents/register-direct` – document registration/compliance.

 With these pieces configured, a new scratch org + running backend can: